-Our expansion model is global and we will need to source feedstock and suppliers from suppliers around the world.
+Our expansion model is global and we will need to source feedstock and supplies from suppliers around the world.
 In particular, our manufacturing process uses local timber and forest residues as our primary raw materials, which must be sourced locally.
 For the Origin 1 plant, this means we will need to source feedstock, as well as other supplies, from Canadian suppliers or arrange for transport of such feedstock and supplies into Canada.
 The U.S. federal government or other governmental bodies may propose changes to international trade agreements, tariffs, taxes and other government rules and regulations, and may impose sanctions limiting trade with other countries.
-If foreign currency exchange rates fluctuate or any restrictions or significant increases in costs or tariffs or sanctions are imposed related to feedstock and supplies sourced to our plants as a result of amendments to existing trade agreements or otherwise, this may increase our supply and shipping costs, resulting in potential decreased margins.
-We may expand our operations to countries with unstable governments that are subject to instability, corruption, changes in rules and regulations and other potential uncertainties that could harm our business, financial condition, results of operations and prospects.
+If foreign currency exchange rates fluctuate or any restrictions or significant increases in costs or tariffs or sanctions are imposed related to feedstock and supplies sourced to our plants as a result of amendments to existing trade agreements, or otherwise, this may increase our supply and shipping costs, resulting in potential decreased margins.
+We may expand our operations to countries with unstable governments that are subject to instability, corruption, changes in rules and regulations, and ther potential uncertainties that could harm our business, financial condition, results of operations and prospects.
 The extent to which our margins could decrease in response to any future tariffs is uncertain.
 We continue to evaluate the impact of trade agreements, as well as foreign currency exchange rate fluctuations and other recent changes in foreign trade policy on our supply chain, costs, sales and profitability.
 In addition, COVID-19 has resulted in increased travel restrictions and the extended shutdown of certain businesses throughout the world.
-The impact of COVID-19 on our business is uncertain at this time and will depend on future developments; however, prolonged closures in Canada, Europe, Asia and elsewhere may disrupt the operations of certain suppliers of feedstock and other supplies, which could, in turn, negatively impact our business,
+The impact of COVID-19 on our business, financial condition, results of operations and prospects.